-After a hip or knee replacement it is very common to use a walker.
+After a hip replacement or knee replacement it is very common to use a walker.
 As I previously discussed in my blog here, the kind of walker you will be using will depend on your stability, weight bearing status and strength to be able to operate it.
 Regardless of which walker you are using, understanding how you should move and what movements you should avoid is important to maintain the integrity of the surgically repaired joint and allow for proper healing.
 In this blog I will discuss how to use your walker safely in a variety of everyday scenarios such as standing up, sitting down getting into bed and getting out of bed.

 Post surgery precaution reminder

 Before reading this blog it is important to understand that if your surgeon has given you any precautions after a hip replacement it is important to follow them.
 These precautions are: